interlay/interlay.github.io/docs/start/redeem.md

 ## Prerequisites

-?> You can skip these prerequisites if you have successfully completed issuing PolkaBTC.
+?> You can skip these prerequisites if you have successfully completed issuing interBTC.

 Make sure you have the required [polkadot-js extension and a Bitcoin wallet](start/prereq.md).

-## Redeem PolkaBTC
+## Redeem interBTC

 ### 1. Go to [ beta.polkabtc.io](https://beta.polkabtc.io)